By: Heather Wright, FNP-C., Red Mountain Clinical Assistant Director

 TIP #4: Dream big

 At my heaviest, I tipped the scale at 322 lbs.
 Now, I have friends and family members seek out my counsel about weight loss and healthy living.
-My grandma decided to start RM3 and lost 80 pounds at 80 years old.
-Even my sister has lost 70 pounds!
+My 80-year-old grandma decided to start the RM3® program, and lost 80 pounds, and my sister has lost 70 pounds!
 We are able to focus on healthy habits together and are better for it.

 Heather Wright, FNP-C is a Board-Certified Family Nurse Practitioner and the Red Mountain Weight Loss Clinical Assistant Director, balancing her time between patient care and administrative duties.
 She graduated with her Bachelor of Science Degree in Nursing from Arizona State University and received her Nurse Practitioner and Masters Degree in Nursing from the University of Phoenix.
 Heather is currently a member of the American Academy of Nurse Practitioners.